nihilistkitten/nihilistkitten.github.io/content/nvim-lua-statusline/index.md

 tags = ["neovim"]
 +++

 I've recently been rewriting my [neovim dotfiles](https://github.com/nihilistkitten/dotfiles/tree/main/nvim) in lua.
 One of the things I wanted to do was reduce my plugin dependencies{{ footnote(content="I only partially succeeded at this, unfortunately - I like cool toys too much.") }}, so rolling my own statusline seemed logical.
-I thought I'd write some quick documentation of my experience - most of this article is just a guided tool through the relevant help pages, but maybe it'll be helpful anyway.
+I thought I'd write some quick documentation of my experience - most of this article is just a guided tour through the relevant help pages, but maybe it'll be helpful anyway.

 <!-- more -->